St Mary's Church, Lutterworth: History

-St Mary's Church is the parish church of the town of Lutterworth, Leicestershire.
 The church building is 13th-century, with 14th- and 15th-century alterations.
+The church contains some surviving 15th-century wall paintings with the Lutterworth Doom appearing over the chancel arch and a depiction of the Three Living and the Three dead.

-A spire on the church was blown down in 1703 and rebuilt in 1761.
+The spire on the church was blown down in 1703 and rebuilt in 1761.
 Sir George Gilbert Scott restored the building in 1866–1869.
-It is listed at Grade I.